DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 Location of Training: Defence Force School of Signals, Simpson Barracks, Macleod, Victoria.

-Trainees will be instructed in seven modules including the operation and maintenance of military High Frequency (HF) and Very High Frequency (VHF) radios, portable Ultra High Frequency (UHF) satellite terminals, using contemporary waveforms and cryptographic equipment.
-Communication Systems Operators will be trained to deploy computer networks and to operate computer based communications applications.
+Trainees will be instructed in a number of difference subjects including the operation and maintenance of military High Frequency (HF) and Very High Frequency (VHF) radios, portable Ultra High Frequency (UHF) satellite terminals, using contemporary waveforms and cryptographic equipment.
+Battlespace Communications Specialists will also be trained to deploy specialised battle management networks and operate computer based communications applications.
 This training will be conducted in a range of simulated environments based upon vehicle and Command Post operations.

 It should be noted that there might be periods of time between courses conducted at DFSS.
 Should this occur, you will be provided with both meaningful employment and refresher training.